CONTAINER SHIPPING - FCL

 LOADING

-While we can’t understate the importance of proper loading of the container you will almost surely find that the bulk of the actual work will be deciding what to bring and then packing it up.
+While we can’t overstate the importance of proper loading of the container you will almost surely find that the bulk of the actual work will be deciding what to bring and then packing it up.
 “What to bring” is a regular detour in every discussion of moving to Costa Rica.
 If you haven’t been there already we suggest that you check out the “MOVING TO COSTA RICA” pages.
 There you will find a process for answering that question as it relates specifically to you and your personal situation.
 In those pages you will also find some specific packing suggestions and hints.

 In this section we focus on the preparation and the loading of the container.
 If you have packed well and are fully prepared you will surely find that the loading of the container was, in the end, the easiest part.